firefox-devtools/har-export-trigger/README.md

 ## How To Use
-Install the extension into your browser (Firefox & Chrome supported) and include `harapi.js` that is available in `lib` directory in this repo.
+Install the extension into your browser (Firefox & Chrome supported) and include `harapi.js` into your page (the file is available in `lib` directory in this repo).

-An example script on your page can look like as follows:
+An example script looks like as follows:

 ```
 <script type="text/javascript" src="harapi.js"></script>